lrodrigues067/Merge---edgar-/README.md

 write.csv(D,"D")

-#Merging the datasets of companys that have a 10-k report starting with the latter E
+#Merging the datasets of companys that have a 10-k report starting with the latter E - ok
 E = rbind(ei_dupont, eads) %>%
   rbind(east_japan) %>%
   rbind(eastman) %>%